Eccentricity signatures in LIGO-Virgo-KAGRA's BNS and NSBH binaries: Method

 Given that the computational cost of Bayesian inference is expected to be large for these signals, we employ a few optimizations.
 One optimization includes reducing the dimensionality of our parameter space to make sampling more efficient.
-To do this, we employ marginalization techniques~\citep{2019PASP..131b4503B,importance_sampling} where we integrate the time of coalescence, sky location, distance, and polarization angle from the likelihood calculation.
+To do this, we employ marginalization techniques~\citep{2019PASP..131b4503B,importance_sampling} in which we integrate the time of coalescence, sky location, distance, and polarization angle from the likelihood calculation.
 This approach improves sampling efficiency and convergence, thereby accelerating the inference process.
 Marginalization over distance is performed using a precomputed lookup table, while sky location, time of arrival, and polarization are sampled from a proposal distribution approximating the posterior~\citep{importance_sampling,importance_sampling2}.
-The samples are then reweighted by the ratio of the posterior, following the method outlined in Ref.~\cite{importance_sampling}.
+The samples are then reweighted by the ratio of the posterior to the proposal, following the method outlined in Ref.~\cite{importance_sampling}.
 Marginalization over the coalescence phase is also feasible.
-However, this method can only be done for the dominant (2,2) mode waveforms, as marginalization techniques over the coalescence phase are not currently implemented for waveforms with HOMs and remains an ongoing area of development.
+However, this method can only be applied to the dominant (2,2) mode waveforms, as marginalization techniques over the coalescence phase are not currently implemented for waveforms with HOMs and remain an ongoing area of development.
 As a result, the phase must be explicitly sampled, increasing the dimensionality of the parameter space and further adding to the computational costs.

-For events with non-negligible eccentricity, we also utilize a parallelization strategy by splitting the prior range of eccentricity evenly into multiple bins, running independent inference in each and recombining in post.
+For events with non-negligible eccentricity, we also utilize a parallelization strategy by splitting the prior range of eccentricity evenly into multiple bins, running independent inference in each, and recombining in postprocessing.
 This approach helps mitigate the complexity of the likelihood surface: eccentric binaries introduce strong, nonlinear structure in the posterior, which can be highly multi-modal and slow to converge when explored globally.
-By dividing the prior into narrower intervals, each sampler explores a smaller, more manageable region of parameter space, improving convergence and reducing overall computational cost.
+By dividing the prior into narrower intervals, each sampler explores a smaller, more manageable region of parameter space, improving convergence and reducing the overall computational cost.